Top 30 Places for Local Food on Maui

 “Eat In, Take Out, or Cook at Home…” (www.eskimocandy.com, 2014)

 Located in Kihei Town, Eskimo Candy Seafood Market & Cafe is one of the best local seafood restaurants on Maui, and they also have delicious plate lunches.
 The owner, Jeff Hansen, came up with the Eskimo Candy concept after an Alaskan fishing trip he took in 1987.
 The business began as a wholesale seafood distributor, and since 2003 added to the restaurant.
 Favorite Maui seafood menu items are the Tempura and Coconut Shrimp, Homemade Crab Cakes, the Local Plate Lunch with Battered Fish, the Captains Platter served with scallops, coconut shrimp, oysters, fresh fish and calamari, and the Poke Bowl which comes with of ahi poke shoyu, spicy tuna, furikake, wasabi, shoyu, served over white rice, and topped with a yummy wasabi aioli.

 ***A little-known fact is that ‘Eskimo Candy’ is actually the word used to describe the belly strip of smoked salmon.
-This Maui seafood market and cafe also has two more locations on Kauai and Oahu.
+This Maui seafood market and cafe also have two more locations on Kauai and Oahu.

 Address: 2665 Wai Wai Place, Kihei, HI 96753